-Vanadium is an ultra-trace mineral found in very small amounts in seafood; grains such as oats and buckwheat; radishes; cabbage; carrots; dill; parsley; corn; vegetable oils such as olive, sunflower, and safflower; and in soy.
+Vanadium is an ultra-trace mineral found in very small amounts in seafood; grains such as oats and buckwheat; radishes; cabbage; carrots; dill; parsley; corn; vegetable oils such as olive, sunflower and safflower; and in soy.
 Increasing evidence suggests that vanadium is an essential micronutrient needed for cellular metabolism, and it may play a role in reducing cholesterol.

 In 1899, it was found that vanadium could decrease blood sugar levels, but it was not until the late 1970s that vanadium was found to stimulate insulin action.
-Vanadium is thought to activate insulin receptors making the cells more receptive to insulin-and through this, stimulates insulin activity.
+Vanadium is thought to activate insulin receptors-making the cells more receptive to insulin-and through this, stimulates insulin activity.

 Vanadium improves insulin sensitivity.
-It is also useful as a supplement for Type II diabetics, resulting in modest reductions of blood sugar and hepatic (liver) insulin resistance.
+(Cohen et al. 1995) It is also useful as a supplement for Type II diabetics, resulting in modest reductions of blood sugar and hepatic (liver) insulin resistance (Boden et al. 1996)

 Vanadium also decreases hypersecretion of insulin.
-Hypersecretion, or the excessive secretion of insulin from the pancreas, sometimes occurs as the result of poor diet and it can be associated with the metabolic disorders associated with aging.
+(Head 1997) Hypersecretion, or the excessive secretion of insulin from the pancreas, sometimes occurs as the result of poor diet and it can be associated with the metabolic disorders associated with aging.